Harrigans Lane CoLab

 What We Do

-HLC delivers a diverse program of artist residencies, concerts, and events that foster interdisciplinary practice across music, visual art, performance, writing, design, architecture, and conservation.
-We support projects that have a clear connection to Harrigans Lane—whether through research, creative development, or public presentation on site.
+We promote interdisciplinary practice across music, visual art, performance, writing, design, architecture, and conservation.
+We support projects that have a clear connection to the Granite Belt—whether through research, creative development, or public presentation on site.

 Our work is grounded in: